FSI Faculty Mentor:

 Eligibility and Skills Required:

-The internship is open to continuing undergraduate students.
+The internship is open to continuing undergraduate and graduate students.
 Students from any department are welcome to apply.
 Applicants must be in good academic standing with a GPA of 3.3 or higher.
 Applicants should have a keen interest in research and analysis, writing, basic computer skills, teamwork, and multi-tasking.

 The internship is located in New Delhi, India.